VoonnaSampath/Sequential_Circuitverse/MOD 10 Asynchronous Counter/README.md

-# MOD-10 Asynchronous Counter – CircuitVerse
+# MOD 10 Asynchronous Counter – CircuitVerse

 ## 🧠 Project Overview
 This project demonstrates the implementation of a **MOD-10 Asynchronous Counter** (also known as a decade counter) using [CircuitVerse](https://circuitverse.org).
 It counts from 0 to 9 in binary and resets automatically to 0 after reaching 9, using asynchronous ripple counter logic.